 The reason is that health information is not shared as readily as it should be in the U.S. due to a variety of technical, competitive, and political issues.
-Health care is fundamentally a market for information, and information is excludable.
-In particular, rights to information are often retained, or at least managed, by the entity collecting and storing the information.
-In the case of health care, patient health information is typically collected and stored by health care providers and associated ancillaries such as laboratories, imaging centers, and pharmacies.
-While patients may retain the right to access this information, as afforded by the Health Insurance Portability and Accountability Act, health information often is difficult to share.

-For instance, many cases of information blocking have led the U.S. to pass additional provisions focused on enhancing health information interoperability and penalizing purposeful blocking of authorized exchange.
-Further, it has been reported that connecting to public health agencies can be especially challenging during this pandemic due to barriers such as lack of interfaces available from such agencies.
-What is particularly troubling, especially during a pandemic, is that barriers to health information sharing can delay possible treatments, lengthen economically draining quarantines, and cost lives.
+Health care is fundamentally a market for information, and information is excludable.^{1,2} In particular, rights to information are often retained, or at least managed, by the entity collecting and storing the information.
+In the case of health care, patient health information is typically collected and stored by health care providers and associated ancillaries such as laboratories, imaging centers, and pharmacies.3 While patients may retain the right to access this information, as afforded by the Health Insurance authorized exchange.^{5,6} Further, it has been reported that connecting to public health agencies can be especially challenging during this pandemic due to barriers such as lack of interfaces available from such agencies.7 What is particularly troubling, especially during a pandemic, is that barriers to health information sharing can delay possible treatments, lengthen economically draining quarantines, and cost lives.